zengm-games/zengm.com/basketball-gm.com/_posts/2020-10-17-start-any-time.md

 * Updates to the 2020 rosters, including roster moves, ratings tweaks, and new draft prospects.

-* Added "Won Championship" entries to player awards for past seasons in real players leagues.
+* Added "Won Championship" entries to player awards for past seasons in real players leagues (this isn't necessarily perfect, it's based on the same method to determine playoff rosters mentioned above).

 * Some improvements to the trade AI, particularly related to how it values draft picks. [[1]](https://old.reddit.com/r/BasketballGM/comments/ja6095/want_to_test_some_improvements_to_the_trade_ai/) [[2]](https://old.reddit.com/r/Football_GM/comments/ja60au/want_to_test_some_improvements_to_the_trade_ai/)